All Episodes

 Anyway, Donald Trump is dominating the Republican field in New Hampshire.

-This is from the politico.
+This is from the Politico.

-Donald Trump commands the field in New Hampshire according to the results of a Bloomberg St. Anselm College poll of Republican voters in the state released this morning.
+Donald Trump commands the field in New Hampshire, according to the results of a Bloomberg St. Anselm College poll of Republican voters in the state released this morning.

 Trump's at 24, Ben Carson's at 17.

-What Carly Fiorina after the debate skyrockets into second place or third place, depending on the poll, and then after you didn't hear anything about her.
+Carly Fiorina skyrockets into second place or third place, depending on the poll.

-Uh back down into into single digits.
+Back down into single digits.

-The Politico says that this New Hampshire poll represents a blow to Jeb Bush, whose favorability rating in New Hampshire dropped to its lowest level in almost a year of polling, despite a big ad by from the right, actually, right to rise super PAC supporting Jeb.
+The Politico says that this New Hampshire poll represents a blow to Jeb Bush, whose favorability rating in New Hampshire dropped to its lowest level in almost a year of polling, despite a big ad-buy from the right.

 57% said they had a favorable view of Jeb, down from 59% in May and 61% last November.